acul009/svalin/readme.md

 ## ⚠️WARNING⚠️

+> [!WARNING]
-**This repository is not yet ready for production use.**
+> **This repository is not yet ready for production use.**
+>

-A lot of this code is still being heavily worked and, is missing security checks and has not been reviewed.
+> A lot of this code is still being heavily worked and, is missing security checks and has not been reviewed.
+>

-The current focus is getting this behemoth of a project working in any state.
+> The current focus is getting this behemoth of a project working in any state.
+>

-One the programm is usable, it's going to be time to slowly but surely improve everything.
+> Once the programm is usable, it's going to be time to slowly but surely improve everything.
+>

-Feel free to browse the codebase and create issues for all problems you see.
+> Feel free to browse the codebase and create issues for all problems you see.
+>
+> If you have questions or want to cheer me on, you are also welcome to create an issue :)

 ## What is this ?